 Mandatory Deer Harvest Registration

-Telephone, internet, and phone registration is available in all other permit areas
+Telephone, internet and phone registration is available in all permit areas

 There are now three ways to register harvested deer in Minnesota.
 They are:

 - Internet.
 Go to Minnesota's Online Licensing Center to register your deer.
 You will be given a confirmation number, which must be recorded on the license in the appropriate area.

 This is typically called Interactive Voice Response (IVR).
 The system will accept either key punch or voice (e.g., press or say 1).
 You are asked to record a confirmation number so you must have a pen to complete the registration process.
 To register your deer using the IVR system, following the steps below.
 These steps are also printed on your deer license.